-Schedule a veterinary exam: No, this is not a paid advertisement for the American Veterinary Medical Association.
+Schedule a veterinary exam.
 Dogs can’t exactly tell you, “My tummy hurts,” or “You were gone too long and I couldn’t hold it.”
 A thorough veterinary exam can identify conditions that cause dogs to behave differently, including blockages, intestinal issues or even tumors.

 “Reacting negatively means she is still getting attention,” Redenbach warns.
 “She understands why you are annoyed, but creating emotionality around it can either reinforce her or create additional anxiety that could cause this to happen more.”

 Instead, take the dog for a long walk to stimulate bowel movements and avoid rushing them – even if it’s 1 a.m. and you are outside in your pajamas.
 (Did I mention that change takes time?
 Add patience and a sense of humor to the list as well.)

 Take your dog out more often, even if it means potty breaks in the middle of the night.
 (Photo: Jenny Ondioline/Flickr)